 The backless booster doesn’t provide any headrest and neck support.
-It only gives the kid a boost to fit to the car’s seat belt.
-Hence, this is ideal for the cars that have head rests.
+It only gives the kid a boost to fit into the car’s seat belt.
+Hence, this is ideal for cars that have head rests.

 According to NHSTA, the National Highway Traffic Safety Administration, the car seat standards by age should be like this:

 The rear-facing car seat age for your kid is up to 2 years old.
 If the child outgrows the rear-facing car seat before 2 years old, it should be moved to the front-facing car seat.

 Childs under 1 year of age should ride in the rear-facing car seat.
 Once the child reaches the rear-facing seat limit by the car seat manufacturer, it is ready to travel in the front-facing position.